4/30/2024

 speaker

-Yeah, Alex, this is Eric.
+Yeah, this is Eric.
 It's a great question.
-The fourth quarter sales just weren't where we wanted to be, going through the holidays and into January and then really ramping up on our advertising spend.
+You know, the fourth quarter sales just weren't where we want them to be, you know, going through the holidays and into January and then really ramping up on our advertising spend.
 No additional incentives.
-Opening up new communities still helps.
+Opening of new communities still helps.
 The leadership team's doing a great job of training in the field.
-But yeah, pretty excited about May, March, and April orders, averaging over 800 in each month and getting us back above that sixth absorption pace for orders.
-So, it's really just the leadership team's doing a great job of training and our marketing team doing a great job of driving leads with over 35,000 people inquiring about homeownership in both the months of March and April, really showing how strong the demand is out there.
-Just still is still affordability constrained and we have to work through that, but our team's doing a great job.
+But, yeah, pretty excited about May, March, and April orders, averaging over 800 in each month and getting us back above that six absorption pace for orders.
+So it's really just the leadership team is doing a great job of training, and our marketing team doing a great job of driving leads with over 35,000 people inquiring about homeownership in both the months of March and April, really showing how strong the demand is out there. just still affordability constrained and we have to work through that, but our team's doing a great job.

 speaker